nus-cs2103/website-base/admin/tp-pe-fragment.md

 ##### <span class="badge bg-success">PE Phase 1 - Part III</span> <span class="text-success">Overall Evaluation [15 minutes]</span>

 * To be submitted via TEAMMATES.
 You are expected to complete this during the PE session itself, but ==you have until the end of the day to submit (or revise) your submissions==.<br>
-  **If you have to valid reason to leave the PE early** (e.g., having another exam right after the PE), you may leave after part II has ended and do part III later -- but note that if you fail to submit this by the hard deadline (i.e., end of the day), you will receive an <span class="text-danger">automatic penalty</span>.
+  **If you have a valid reason to leave the PE early** (e.g., having another exam right after the PE), you may leave after part II has ended and do part III later -- but note that if you fail to submit this by the hard deadline (i.e., end of the day), you will receive an <span class="text-danger">automatic penalty</span>.
 * The TEAMMATES email containing the submission link should have reached you the day before the PE.
 If you didn't receive it by then, you can request it to be resent from [this page](https://teammatesv4.appspot.com/web/front/help/session-links-recovery).
 * **If TEAMMATES submission page is slow/fails to load** (all of you accessing it at the same time is likely to overload the server), wait 3-5 minutes and try again. <span class="text-danger">Do not refresh the page repeatedly</span> as that will overload the server even more, and recovery can take even longer.